muhammad-talha-dev/weather-app/README.md

 # Weather App Readme

-This README provides an overview of the Weather App, which is a simple web application built using React.
+This is a simple web application built using React.
 The app displays weather information for the user's current location and the forecast for the next few days.

 ## Table of Contents